Overview

 Full-Time Enrollment

-(If Summer is first or last semester at ISU)
+Summer (If Summer is first or last semester at ISU)6 credits4.5 creditsDetermined by department

 Summer Enrollment

-• First semester at ISU (applies to both initial and reentry students)
+• First semester at ISU (initial or reentry students)

 • First semester in new academic level